pooyamiri91/docs/mep/MSDP.md

 A software component that manages the storage, organization, and delivery of the multimedia content.
 This may include search functionality to help users find specific content.

 1. Digital Asset Management (DAM)
-2. Content Creation and Publishing
+2. Content Creation and Uploading
+   1. Web
+   2. App
+   3. API
 3. Media Publish Automation
 4. Metadata Management
    - Title